NotANewt/good_readme_generator/README.md

-# Weather Dashboard
+# 09 Node.js Homework: Professional README Generator

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

 ## Description

-- Purpose of this project: To provide current weather and a 5-day forecast for a searched city.
+- Purpose of this project: This is a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer) from [npm](https://www.npmjs.com/).
-- Problem(s) the app solves: The user not knowing the current or future weather conditions for a city.
+- Problem(s) the app solves: Using this professional README generator allows the user to spend less time on the README and more time on the application itself.
-- Languages used: HTML, CSS, JavaScript
+- Languages used: JavaScript (Node.js)
-- Brief description: The user searches for a city and is provided current weather data and a 5-day forecast.
+- Brief description: User answers a series of questions about their application repository, and then a high-quality, prefessional README.md is generated.

 ## Table of Contents